NerfyGek0/MeshtasticIOAddon/README.md

 The first node which must have a network connection (WiFi or Ethernet) is setup with MQTT to your home automation MQTT server (Do not user a public MQTT server).
 The serial Chanel is then setup to push and pull any message on this Chanel to the defined MQTT topic.

 The second node and any other additional nodes will have a real serial ports (as in two physical wires Tx and Rx and will run at a baud rate etc).
-These nodes will join the Meshtastic serial Chanel and will have the Meshtastic Serial Module enabled in simple mode.
+These nodes will join the Meshtastic serial Chanel and will have the Meshtastic Serial Module enabled in TEXTMSG mode.
 This will push any messages received on the channel to the real serial port and vice versa.
 You effectively now have a bi-directional link between the Arduino’s serial ports and a MQTT topic.

 Additional setup notes:
 + Follow the Meshtastic documentation for the initial setup; the below instructions assume the region is setup, device comparability is good, network (WiFi or LAN) has been configured, devices have names etc.